-Equally as harmful and as common as parabens, phthalates are used in hundreds of cosmetic products to increase the softness and flexibility of cream-based products.
+Equally as harmful and as common as parabens, phthalates are used in hundreds of cosmetics to increase the softness and flexibility of cream-based products.
 Many concealers are found in rich, creamy textures, so they tend to be one of the more dangerous when it comes to containing phthalates.
-These endocrine disrupting chemicals have been linked to breast cancer as well as early breast development in girls (meaning they affect our natural hormones).
+These endocrine-disrupting chemicals have been linked to breast cancer as well as early breast development in girls (meaning they affect our natural hormones).
 There is also evidence to suggest that phthalates can cause reproductive birth defects in both males and females.
 You likely won’t find these listed on an ingredient list as they are often hidden under the blanket term ‘fragrance’.

 All three of these ingredients are petrochemical pollutants that are derived from crude oil – bad for your body and bad for the world you live in.
 These chemicals can fall under the term “natural” because they are technically derived from natural sources – though that doesn’t make them safe.
-Used to create a barrier against the skin to make it feel slick and easy to build on, they don’t allow the skin to breath (an essential element of your skin functioning property).
-In the long term, use of these ingredients can decrease the skin’s ability to function properly in terms of cell development and regeneration.
+Used to create a barrier against the skin to make it feel slick and easy to build on, they don’t allow the skin to breathe (an essential element of your skin functioning properly).
+In the long term, the use of these ingredients can decrease the skin’s ability to function properly in terms of cell development and regeneration.
 It can lead to premature aging of the skin as well as conditions such as contact dermatitis.

 CYCLOMETHICONE AND DIMETHICONE